In her 2010 book,

-This study is funded by a $10,000 research development grant from ETSU.
+This study is funded by a $10,000 grant from ETSU's Research Development Committee.
 Over a decade of research findings show strong connections between families who frequently share meals together and positive psychological and health outcomes for family members, especially adolescents.
 This research has not, however, focused on the roles, experiences and perspectives of those responsible for orchestrating such meals.
 Despite social changes, mothers still remain largely responsible for family meal provision in the U.S. Kinser's study, a multi-phasic, mixed-methods project, will examine mothers’ perceptions of family-wide shared meals to discover how mothers experience such meal provision and what mothers see as critical issues for families sharing meals together.

 Kinser has been working on a one woman show about mothering, maternal identity, and feminism.
 In 2011, she presented small scale performances at the National Women's Studies Association conference in Atlanta and the Organization for the Study of Communication Language and Gender conference in Evanston, IL.
 In May 2012 she did a keynote performance at the conference for the Motherhood Initiative for Research & Community Involvement (MIRCI).
 She hopes to continue building on these pieces for a future show.